HomeFinanceDebt Snowball Calculator

 Finance

-Map your debt payoff using the snowball method.
-Enter each debt with balance, rate, and minimum payment to see your exact debt-free date and total interest paid.
+Enter each debt with its balance, interest rate, and minimum payment.
+Set an extra monthly payment and get your ranked payoff order, exact debt-free date, and total interest paid.

 Debt Name